-§ 33.002 APPLICABILITY.
+§33.002 APPLICABILITY.

-This subchapter applies to contracts for the procurement of goods, services, construction, and professional services entered into by Lake County and its applicable agencies.
-It shall apply to every expenditure of public funds by a county agency for public purchasing irrespective of its source, except as otherwise provided by state law, state regulation, county ordinance, or administrative policy.
-It shall not be applied to purchases by elected officials or county agencies not statutorily required to purchase in compliance with county policies or for whom purchases are not made by the county.
-If an elected official or county agency not otherwise required to comply with the county policy chooses to make any purchase with the assistance of the Purchasing Division, this chapter shall apply.
-When the procurement involves the expenditure of state or federal assistance or contract funds, the procurement shall be conducted in accordance with any applicable mandatory state and/or federal law.
+This subchapter applies to contracts to procure for the procurement of goods, services, construction, and professional services entered into by Lake County and its applicable agencies.
+It shall apply to every expenditure of public funds by a county agency for public purchasing irrespective of its the funding source, except as otherwise provided by state law, state regulation, county ordinance, or administrative policy.

+It This Ordinance does shall not apply be applied to purchases by elected officials or county agencies not statutorily required to purchase in compliance with county policies or for whom purchases are not made by the county.
+But, if If an elected official or county agency not otherwise required to comply with the county policythis Ordinance chooses to make any purchase with the assistance of the Purchasing Division, this chapter shall apply.

+When the procurement involves the expenditure of spending state or federal money then any applicable mandatory state State and/or federal laws shall be followed.
 Nothing in this subchapter shall prevent any county agency from complying with the terms and conditions of any grant, gift, bequest, or cooperative purchasing agreement that is otherwise consistent with law.
 This subchapter does not apply to the procurement of legal services.

-(1977 Code, § 1:4-1) (Ord., § 1-102, passed 12-8-2009; Ord. passed 2-12-2013)